danbev/learning-crypto/notes/sscs.md

 Now, lets say that another company, or another project, wants to include our software in theirs, as a thirdparty dependency.
-Ours might be one of many dependencies that they include in their product and they might have requirements/restrictions on what they are allow to use.
+Ours might be one of many dependencies that they include in their product and they might have requirements/restrictions on what they are allowed to use.
 For example, they might require that only certain licences are used.
 The license information is hopefully available if the projects have used in-toto, but there is nothing available to say that only certain licenses are allowed.
 This is where [Open Policy Agent (OPA)](./opa.md) comes into play.
 OPA gives us the ability to